 - Debt consolidation: Term loan or SBA 7(a)

-Knowing the purpose helps you target the right product, which increases your approval odds and ensures you are not overpaying for capital.
+Knowing your purpose helps you target the right product.
+That increases your approval odds and makes sure you are not overpaying for capital.

 Step 2: Evaluate Your Qualifications

 Before you fill out a single application, honestly assess where your business stands.
-Lenders evaluate several factors, and understanding your position helps you target realistic options.
+Understanding your position helps you target realistic options instead of burning time on products you will not qualify for.

 Credit Score

-Your personal credit score (FICO) is the first thing most lenders check.
-Here is a general breakdown of what is available at each range:
+Your personal FICO score is the first thing most lenders check.
+Here is a general breakdown of what opens up at each range:

 | Credit Range | Options Available |